elastic/kibana/x-pack/plugins/security_solution/docs/testing/test_plans/detection_response/prebuilt_rules/installation_and_upgrade.md

 And correct rule version numbers should be displayed in their respective columns When the user selects another rule without closing the preview Then the preview should display the changes for the newly selected rule

+CASE: Test case should work when target rule version contains a different rule type than current
 ```

 #### **Scenario: Field groupings should be rendered together in the same accordion panel**